 Physicians are generally not obligated to treat any individual seeking non-urgent or non-emergent care.
 That said, physicians who receive a request to accept a new patient should consider whether the individual requires emergency care.
-While providing emergency treatment does not necessarily imply the formation of an ongoing doctor-patient relationship, providing such care when needed is consistent with the CMA Code of Ethics, which advises physicians to "provide whatever appropriate assistance you can to any person with an urgent need for medical care."1
+While providing emergency treatment does not necessarily imply the formation of an ongoing doctor-patient relationship, providing such care when needed is consistent with the CMA Code of Ethics and Professionalism, which advises physicians to "provide whatever appropriate assistance you can to any person who needs emergency medical care."1

 The Colleges offer guidance that is more specific in this area.
-The College of Physicians and Surgeons of British Columbia, for example, states that "in medically emergent or urgent situations, physicians are expected to provide whatever medical care is appropriate, taking into account the physician’s scope of practice and available options such as access to specialist consults."2
+The College of Physicians and Surgeons of British Columbia, for example, states that "in medically emergent or urgent situations, registrants are expected to provide whatever medical care is appropriate, considering the patient’s safety, scope of practice and available options."2

 In some circumstances, it may be appropriate for physicians to prioritize access to care for individuals with greater needs or complex conditions.
 The College of Physicians and Surgeons of Ontario (CPSO) advises that physicians should use their professional judgment to determine whether prioritization based on need is appropriate, taking into account social factors that may influence the person’s health outcomes such as the individual’s housing, food security, employment, and income.3

 Physicians accepting new patients should not refuse individuals solely due to the presence of a complex or chronic health problem or if an individual requires more time than another patient with fewer medical needs.
 Nevertheless, if the individual’s care needs are not within the physician’s scope of practice or clinical competence, this would generally be considered grounds for refusing a prospective patient.
 However, because of the broad scope of practice of primary care physicians, scope of practice would not usually be an appropriate ground to refuse a prospective patient.